eArmada8/kuro_mdl_tool/README.md

 The code to decrypt and decompress CLE assets comes from KuroTools (https://github.com/nnguyen259/KuroTools), and I also looked through MDL convertor in KuroTools by TwnKey (github.com/TwnKey) to understand the MDL format.  weskeryiu also provided many insights into the MDL format via in-game experimentation, and helped find numerous bugs in these scripts.

+Much of the collision mesh structure in the MDL format was elucidated by Kyuuhachi, who also helped me to figure out the bounding volume hierarchy and how to rebuild the mesh structure.

 None of this would be possible without the work of DarkStarSword and his amazing 3DMigoto-Blender plugin, of course.

-I am very thankful for uyjulian, TwnKey, weskeryiu, DarkStarSword, the KuroTools team and the Kiseki modding discord for their brilliant work and for sharing that work so freely.
+I am very thankful for uyjulian, TwnKey, weskeryiu, Kyuuhachi, DarkStarSword, the KuroTools team and the Kiseki modding discord for their brilliant work and for sharing that work so freely.

 ## Requirements:
 1. Python 3.10 and newer is required for use of these scripts.
 It is free from the Microsoft Store, for Windows users.
 For Linux users, please consult your distro.